We offer full day preschool for 1 to 2 1/2 year-olds (Sprouts) and 2 1/2 to 5 year-olds (Day School) and we are open 7am-6pm year round!

 (The Hundred Languages of Children, from Reggio Emilia).

-From Maria Montessori’s teaching philosophy, we incorporate ideas of a peaceful learning community, aesthetically pleasing organization of materials, respect for the child to make his/her own learning choices, a mixed-age grouping, and use of the environment as the child’s first teacher to child’s third teacher.
+From Maria Montessori’s teaching philosophy, we incorporate ideas of a peaceful learning community, aesthetically pleasing organization of materials, respect for the child to make his/her own learning choices, a mixed-age grouping, and use of the environment as the child’s third teacher.

 From Lev Vygotsky, we practice scaffolding curriculum to meet individual needs and abilities using the “zone of proximal development:” that is the difference between the levels of capacities expressed by children and their levels of potential development, which can be reached through direct instruction.